1nst4ll/mango-news/docs/README.md

 ## Frontend Features

-This section outlines key features and components of the Mango News frontend application.
+This section outlines key features and components of the Mango News frontend application, which is being migrated to **Astro**.

 ### News Feed

-The News Feed component (`frontend/src/components/NewsFeed.tsx`) displays aggregated news articles.
+The News Feed component (`astro-frontend/src/components/NewsFeed.tsx`) displays aggregated news articles.

 - **Dynamic Topic Filtering:** Articles can be filtered by topic.
 The available topics are fetched dynamically from the backend API (`/api/topics`).

 ### Article Detail Page

-The Article Detail page (`frontend/src/app/article/[id]/page.tsx`) displays the full content of a selected news article.
+The Article Detail page (`astro-frontend/src/pages/article/[id].astro`) displays the full content of a selected news article.

 ### Navigation

-A persistent header component (`frontend/src/components/Header.tsx`) has been added to all main pages (`/`, `/settings`, and `/article/[id]`) to provide consistent navigation.
-The navigation links are defined in `frontend/src/lib/nav-items.ts`.
+A persistent header component (`astro-frontend/src/components/Header.tsx`) has been added to all main pages (`/`, `/settings`, and `/article/[id]`) to provide consistent navigation.
+The navigation links are defined in `astro-frontend/src/lib/nav-items.ts`.

 ### Settings Page

-The Admin Dashboard and Source Management features have been combined into a single Settings page (`frontend/src/app/settings/page.tsx`).
-This page provides a centralized location for managing news sources and controlling scraping processes.
+The Admin Dashboard and Source Management features have been combined into a single Settings page (`astro-frontend/src/pages/settings.astro`), utilizing the `SettingsPage.tsx` React component.
+This page provides a centralized location for managing news sources and controlling scraping processes, now including visual charts for database statistics.

 ### Styling and Branding

-All styling has been removed from the application.
-The frontend is currently unstyled, relying on default browser rendering.
+The frontend is styled using **Tailwind CSS** and leverages **shadcn/ui** components for a modern and consistent look and feel.
+Details on the frontend stack and styling can be found in [Frontend UI Styling and Stack](frontend-ui.md).

 ---